A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Background

-Building on extensive experimental accounts, Elliott {\hbox{et al.}}~\cite{elliott2001,elliott2010} proposed a description of aimed movement inspired by the two component model of Woodworth~\cite{woodworth1899}: \begin{enumerate} \item a first \emph{planned} component that gets the limb close to the target area.
-This component is based on internal representations but, contrary to Schmidt's~\cite{schmidt1979} description, is not entirely ballistic\footnote{Here, by ballistic, we mean that there is no feedback involved at all.
-A ballistic movement is thus fully determined at the onset by a control impulse.}.
-Instead, it is associated to a velocity regulation through kinesthetic/proprioceptive feedback. \item when time permits, a second corrective portion is engaged to reduce spatial discrepancy between limb and target.
+However, many works also indicate feedforward control~\cite{mehta2002}, in particular those with deafferented monkeys~\cite{polit1978, polit1979, bizzi1984}.
+Incorporating both feedforward and feedback mechanisms is thus necessary when designing a scheme to explain aimed movement production~\cite{wolpert1997}.
+This was already recognized in earliest descriptions of aimed movements by Woodworth~\cite{woodworth1899}, who hypothesized that an aimed movement is constituted of two serial components: an initial adjustment, whose main purpose is to cover distance, followed by a homing-in phase that relies on vision to ensure accuracy.
+This two-component model has been recently refined under the impulse of Elliott and colleagues~\cite{elliott2001, elliott2010, elliott2017}: A first \emph{planned} component gets the limb close to the target area.
+This component is based on internal representations and is associated to a velocity regulation through proprioceptive feedback.
+Typically high speeds and low jerk trajectories are associated with this component.
+When time permits, a second corrective portion is engaged to reduce spatial discrepancy between limb and target.
 This process, highly dependent on foveal (central) vision, involves computing the difference between limb and target position and issuing discrete corrections.
-With practice, these corrections appear smooth and continuous. \end{enumerate} At present, we know no quantitative model for this two-component description.